-Still, if you have an iPad, load it up with apps such as Procreate (opens in new tab) and Paper (opens in new tab), buy a stylus and you've got something that you can at worst use as a sketchbook for initial working.
+Still, if you have an iPad, load it up with apps such as Procreate and Paper, buy a stylus and you've got something that you can at worst use as a sketchbook for initial working.

 You could buy a cheap or basic stylus if you're not sure it's going to be right for you, but even with basic styluses there are interesting options; Cosmonaut by Studio Neat is fab, for example.
 It embraces the imprecision of the thick nibs basic styluses have, giving you a thick, chunky stylus that's reminiscent of a whiteboard marker.

 You could also get a smart stylus, though – one that connects via Bluetooth.
 A popular one is the Pencil by FiftyThree, which uses that Bluetooth connection for palm rejection so you can sketch in detail or broad strokes.

 Alon Chitayat, founder of Animishmish Creative Studio, is a fan: Along with an iPad and the Paper app, it's the only digital alternative for a sketchbook.